-12 percent (full sample: 18 percent) of their weekly workdays in their home office, with 29 percent working from home at least one day per week.
-We find a significant positive relationship between the current commute distance and the share of days worked from home, which aligns with previous research (see also Aksoy et al., 2022).
-This shows the importance of considering the distance and frequency of commutes together when examining job-related mobility.
+average, approximately 36 hours per week for a monthly net income of $\in 2,531$.13 We obtained detailed information on the number of days worked at the employer's site versus days worked at home and, therefore, on the actual distance traveled.
+These data show that employees, on average, spent 12 percent (full sample: 18 percent) of their weekly workdays in their home office, with 29 percent working from home at least one day per week.
+We found a significant positive relationship between the current commute distance and the share of days worked from home, which aligns with previous research (see also Aksoy et al., 2022).
+This outcome shows the importance of considering the distance and frequency of commutes together when examining job-related mobility.

 In addition, we report essential subject characteristics separately for the treatment groups in Appendix A1.
-We perform an omnibus test for joint orthogonality to test whether our randomization process was successful and if these characteristics distribute evenly across our treatments.
-Using multinomial logit regression, we regress the assignment of the three treatments on all control variables described in section 5.
-The overall χ^2 -test is insignificant, suggesting evenly balanced individual characteristics.
-Only the coefficient of MALE is positive and statistically significant, suggesting a higher share of men in the low tax complexity group.
-However, the difference is only marginal, with men making up 48 percent of the high tax complexity group, 54 percent of the low tax complexity group, and 53 percent of the group with a commuter tax break of zero.
+We performed an omnibus test for joint orthogonality to test whether our randomization process was successful and whether these characteristics were distributed evenly across our treatments.
+Using multinomial logit regression, we regressed the assignment of the three treatments on all control variables described in section 5.
+The overall χ^2 test was found to be insignificant, suggesting evenly balanced individual characteristics.
+Only the coefficient of MALE was found to be positive and statistically significant, suggesting a higher share of men in the low-tax-complexity group.
+However, the difference was only marginal, with men making up 48 percent of the high tax-complexity group, 54 percent of the low-tax-complexity group, and 53 percent of the group with a commuter tax break of zero.